signalfx/signalfx-agent/docs/development.md

 ## Contributing
-If you are a SignalFx employee, you should make commits to a branch off of the main code repository at https://github.com/signalfx/signalfx-agent and make a pull request back to the master branch.
-If you are not an employee, simply fork that repository and make pull requests back to our repo's master branch.
+If you are a SignalFx employee, you should make commits to a branch off of the main code repository at https://github.com/signalfx/signalfx-agent and make a pull request back to the main branch.
+If you are not an employee, simply fork that repository and make pull requests back to our repo's main branch.
 We welcome any enhancements you might have, and will try to respond to all issues and pull requests quickly.